 Catherine Gibson, MSc, MBA

 Catherine works in the hospitality sector at the executive and board level.
-She also has 20 years experience in environmental consultancy ranging from managing European environmental funding programmes to greening corporate supply chains.
+She also has 20 years experience in environmental consultancy ranging from managing European environmental funding programs to greening corporate supply chains.
 As an enthusiastic environmentalist Catherine strives constantly to live as sustainably as possible, and is exploring the impact of our natural environment on mental health.

 Executive Team